 Next up, take specifics from your one-month benchmark score, coupled with comments and open-ended feedback, to see where your agents need to improve.
 Address open-ended feedback, first.
 That’s where you’ll get the most detailed and actionable feedback about your customers’ experience.
 But, don’t stop there.

 Look to your other quantifiable metrics for deeper insights.
-If you’re looking at your newly-minted CSAT dashboard and see call abandonment and first call resolution dipping below the norm, coach your agents in these areas, too.
+If you’re looking at your newly-minted CSAT dashboard and see call abandonment and FCR dipping below the norm, coach your agents in these areas, too.
 Use your initial data and CSAT responses to deliver targeted training to your agents, so you can fix the issues customers pointed out.

 Identify your unhappy and at-risk customers.

 Identify the group of customers flagging interactions with marks of poor service.
 These customers are likely either at-risk or right at their tipping point.
 Sift through their interaction history and notes to see what pains they’ve experienced throughout their journey.
 And, as trends pop up in your survey responses, see what other customers may have experienced the same pains, but slipped under the radar without giving feedback.
-Then, gather all you can about these specific customers, so you can direct your attention to fixing their pains.
+Then, gather all you can about these specific customers so you can direct your attention to fixing obvious pain points.

 Use your detailed feedback to predict future customer patterns, and better plan and train your agents for those.

 Equipped with all that data and interaction history, strategize around how to fix the key problems you uncovered.
-Predict when these customers will reach out for help again, and improve their future experiences.
+Predict when customers will reach out for help again, and improve their future experiences.
 Continue your agent coaching efforts, serving up more relevant lessons based on customer comments.
 If all your one-star reviews were written by customers who waited on hold for 30 minutes, then coach agents to jump on the phones quicker.
 And, look at your processes and WFM to see if there’s a foundational gap setting agents and customers up for failure.

 Expedite support interactions for your previously frustrated customers.